Many years ago I discovered root mealy bugs in a bald cypress bonsai. At first, I thought it was mycorrhiza.

 Bayer Advanced is available at most garden centers and well worth the price!

-If you don't have many plants, you may find this valuable product a little pricey.
+If you only have one or two plants, you may find this valuable product a little pricey.
 Consider sharing the large container with a friend.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.